Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Methodology

 While the \textit{Grounding} module significantly improves relation prediction accuracy for individual entity pairs, treating each pair in isolation can lead to inconsistencies or omissions due to the absence of global semantic constraints.
 Therefore, we introduce the \textit{Refinement} module, which aggregates local predictions and integrates sentence-level dependency structures to form a hierarchical correction mechanism.
 This enables global consistency enforcement across predicted relations and facilitates the recovery of overlooked relations.

 For a given sentence $s$, the \textit{Refinement} module first aggregates all candidate relations predicted by the \textit{Grounding} module (see Figure \ref{fig:framework}).
-We then convert the dependency tree of $s$, generated by \texttt{Spacy}, into a natural language description.
+We then prompt the LLM to convert the dependency tree of $s$, generated by \texttt{spaCy}, into a natural language description using the structured instruction provided in Appendix~\ref{sec:ape_template}.
 This description, combined with the aggregated entity pairs, forms the input prompt for the LLM, guiding it to perform three-stage semantic calibration: (1) Omission check: identify relations overlooked by the initial predictions by leveraging the full-sentence syntactic structure; (2) Contradiction check: detect and resolve logically inconsistent relations (e.g., mutually exclusive facts), retaining the most coherent prediction based on dependency and context; (3) Misclassification check: correct errors arising from local context bias.
-The entire refinement process is implemented via ICL, with detailed prompt templates available in Appendix \ref{sec:ape_template}.
+The refinement process is performed via ICL using the RLHF‑fine-tuned LLM.
+Detailed prompt templates are provided in Appendix \ref{sec:ape_template}.